 A short film, William and interpretive boards explained how members of the tribe worked together to create a V-shaped funnel leading to the cliff edge.
 Men wore wolf skins and another donned the pelt of a calf to lead the bison towards the edge of the cliff before initiating a deadly stampede.

 The bodies of the bison that crashed to the ground would be processed for natural materials and food.
 Pemmican, a form of preserved meat, would be buried in the ground to preserve it.
-(There will be more on Go Eat Do soon about this topic and my meeting with William.)

 Getting there — Head-Smashed-In Buffalo Jump is 185km south of Calgary, close to Fort MacLeod.
 Allow a couple of hours to drive there.
 Nanton, home of the Bomber Command Museum, is worth pausing in along the way.